zbc0917/ECE1512-2023F-ProjectRepo-Lanzhi-Xiao-Bocheng-Zhang/Project B/README.md

     4. Project_B_FAQs.pdf is a list of frequently asked questions that try to shed light on (almost) all of your questions and concerns that you may have during Project B.

-    5. Task1_MNIST.ipynb is a python notebook that using the original dataset and synthetic dataset to train the models, ConvNet, AlexNet, VGG11.
-The synthetic dataset will be created by the
+    5. Task1_MNIST.ipynb is a python notebook that using the original dataset and synthetic dataset (MNIST) to train the models, ConvNet, AlexNet, VGG11.
+The synthetic dataset will be created by the Dataset distillation with gradient matching method.
+(Inspired by: https://arxiv.org/abs/2006.05929)

+    6. Task1_MHIST.ipynb is a python notebook that using the original dataset and synthetic dataset (MHIST) to train the models, ConvNet, AlexNet, VGG11.
+The synthetic dataset will be created by the Dataset distillation with gradient matching method.
+(Inspired by: https://arxiv.org/abs/2006.05929

+    7. Task1_4.ipynb is a python notebook that apply synthetic small datasets to federated learning by integrating the concept of dataset distillation.

+    8. Task2_DM.ipynb is a python notebook that apply the dataset condensation with distribution matching method to create a faster set of synthetic dataset than GM.

+The following file inspired by Ziyao Guo, Kai Wang, George Cazenavette, Hui Li, Kaipeng Zhang, and Yang You.
+Towards lossless dataset distillation via difficulty-aligned trajectory matching. arXiv preprint arXiv:2310.05773, 2023.https://arxiv.org/pdf/2310.05773.pdf:

+    9. Task2_GATM.ipyb is a python notebook that apply the Difficulty-Aligned Trajectory Matching to create a lossless synthetic dataset than GM.

+    10. task2_gatm.py is a python copy fo the Task2_GATM.

+    11. reparam_module is a python notebook that provid a reparam model.

+    12. MNISTbuffer is a python notebook that provides a bufferfile of MNIST Dataset.

+Report:

+    13. ECE1512_B_Report.pdf is a pdf file introducing and summarize the finding of the project B.